 Research Interests: Broadly, I am interested in applied research and management.
 My ideal research projects have direct implications for management of natural resources and engage local communities – to educate, build relationships, and facilitate participation in scientific research.

-For my Masters research, we are working to better understand population trends and seasonal reproductive patterns of Pismo clams (Tivela stultorum) within California.
+For my Masters research, I investigated the reproductive cycle, growth, and population status of Pismo clams (Tivela stultorum) within California.
 We hope this information will help inform local management of an iconic, understudied species.

 Other: Hailing from the Pacific Northwest, I am a lover of black coffee, tasty beer, cozy sweaters, and the outdoors.
 My spare time is spent hiking, reading, camping, and adventuring in new places!

 California Polytechnic State University San Luis Obispo, CA

 B.S.
 Fisheries and Wildlife Science Cum laude Graduated 2013